 Due to the care taken along the Ahlers procurement chain, irregularities in production are largely impossible.
 Our employees regularly visit the local production facilities, so that ongoing control and inspection of the product processes is ensured.
 In some cases, facilities are visited without prior announcement, while other facilities are supported throughout the year.
 Should irregularities arise nevertheless, they are contained and remedied immediately with the help of defined process plans.

 The Ahlers Group attaches great importance to using scarce resources sparingly and reducing the burden on the environment.
-Production and logistics are the fields in which we can do the most to protect the environment.
+Unfinished goods manufacture, garment manufacture and logistics are the fields in which we can do the most to protect the environment.
 The company is fully committed to using energy sparingly, to ensuring the best possible utilisation of raw materials in the production process and to avoiding waste and the pollution of air and water.
 Ahlers uses environmentally compatible production techniques and ensures that natural resources, energy and water are used efficiently.
 Our own and our subcontractors’ jeans laundries are equipped with sewage purification plants for the separation of dyes.
 This minimises the level of water pollution caused by the washes.
 A high degree of automation ensures the energy efficiency of the production processes.
 The premium quality of the Ahlers products makes them particularly long lasting.
 The extended lifecycle of the fashion products helps protect resources and the environment.
-Ahlers will fully stop using real fur as of the autumn/winter 2017 season.
+Ahlers completely stopped using real fur in the 2017 autumn/winter season.

 Ahlers expects its business partners to also comply with applicable environmental protection regulations and to use natural resources responsibly and requires them to act in an environmentally compatible manner along the production chain.

 As far as logistics are concerned, the centralisation of warehouses and the efficient use of cargo space help to avoid unnecessary transports.
 Ahlers is constantly trying to concentrate its base of suppliers and manufacturing partners with a view to reducing carbon emissions through reduced transports.
-Wherever possible, goods sourced from the Far East are transported by ship in order to avoid an adverse impact on our carbon footprint that would arise from air transport.
+When signing up logistic partners, Ahlers makes sure that the latter can ensure carbon-neutral transports.
+Deliveries from the Far East are made by ship or rail wherever possible to avoid an adverse impact on our carbon footprint that would arise from air transport.
+Starting spring 2018, we will significantly reduce the transports of unfinished goods through the consolidation of the unfinished goods warehouse in Poland, which will additionally help to avoid emissions.
+Moreover, our carton packagings are used multiple times before they are eventually recycled.

-The ahlers collection, which also comprises the works of Ahlers AG, today comprises some 3,000 works of art from 500 artists.
+The ahlers collection, which also comprises the works of art owned by Ahlers AG, today consists of some 3,000 works of art from 500 artists.
 The main focus is on expressionism and art of the second half of the 20th century.

 Art and cultural sponsorship as part of the corporate philosophy

 The commitment to art and artists has a long tradition at Ahlers.
 For many decades, parts of the collection have been made available for exhibitions to allow the public to engage with the pieces of art.
-The quality is confirmed by requests for loans from renowned national and international museums.
-In 2016, works from the ahlers collection were exhibited at BOZAR (Centre for Fine Arts) in Brussels, ZKM in Karlsruhe, Frankfurt’s Städel Museum, Moderna Museet in Stockholm, Tate Liverpool and Fondation Beyeler in Basle.
+Requests for loans from renowned national and international museums testify to the quality of the collection.
+In 2017, works from the ahlers collection were exhibited, for instance, at the Bucerius Kunstforum in Hamburg, the New Gallery in New York, the Palazzo delle Esposizioni in Rome, the Guggenheim Museum in Bilbao, the Venice Biennale and the Centre Pompidou in Paris.
 Ahlers also provides financial assistance to support exhibitions and scientific book projects such as artist monographs.
-In 2012, for instance, Ahlers supported an artist project at documenta 12 in Kassel, and in 2015 the company helped organise the ZERO exhibition at the Martin-Gropius-Bau in Berlin.

-In autumn 2016, the Ahlers Pro Arte foundation moved from Hannover to Herford-Elverdissen, in the immediate vicinity of Ahlers AG.
-Going forward, the foundation will contribute to arts and culture in the region through small exhibitions, lectures and presentations and other events.
-At the same time, major parts of the ahlers collection were loaned permanently to renowned museums with which the company has cooperated for many years.
-The German expressionist works from the collection is now on exhibition at the Franz Marc Museum in Kochel, while the extensive collection of works from the 2nd half of the 20th century – with a focus on Nouveau Réalisme und Dieter Roth – is on display at the Sprengel Museum in Hanover.
+Major parts of the ahlers collection are loaned permanently to renowned museums with which the company has cooperated for many years.
+The German expressionist works from the collection are on exhibition at the Franz Marc Museum in Kochel, while the extensive collection of works from the 2nd half of the 20th century – with a focus on Nouveau Réalisme and Dieter Roth – is on display at the Sprengel Museum in Hanover.

 Just like fashion, the visual arts reflect the culture and living environment of their time.
 Both crystallise changes in the zeitgeist, the political and social environment and technical potential.
 Based on the insight that art and fashion are equally rooted in creativity while at the same time stimulating it, the company’s art collection is an important component of its corporate and brand communications and its effect manifests itself not only externally but also inside the organisation.
 Ahlers integrates art in the workplace too by placing selected works of art in the business premises.